JaJiang316/PolynomialArithmetic/README.md

 # PolynomialArithmetic
-Take two polynomials and add, subtract and multiply them, then output each
+Take two polynomials linked lists and add, subtract and multiply them, then output each